goS0Sog/goS0Sog/README.md

 - 👋 Hi, I’m @goS0Sog
 - 👀 I’m interested in ... crating trading bots
 - 🌱 I’m currently learning ...
 Python and API coding
 - 💞️ I’m looking to collaborate on ...
+API trading
 - 📫 How to reach me ... @Lorenzj on Telegram

 <!---